aya49/202105_sfu_setup_pythoncpp/writeup.md

 ### `if`/`else` statements

-`if` statements help add decision making to your program; its syntax works like this: `if (some statement)` is true, execute the code **indented** below it.
-You can also add optional `elif` and `else` statements if you want to embed more decision making options.
+`if` statements help add decision-making to your program; its syntax works like this: `if (some statement)` is true, execute the code **indented** below it.
+You can also add optional `elif` and `else` statements if you want to embed more decision-making options.

 Hint: indentation is super important in Python, it does not use braces!